istio/istio.io/content/docs/concepts/security/index.md

 Istio uses X.509 certificates to carry the identities in [SPIFFE](https://spiffe.io/) format.
 The PKI also automates the key & certificate rotation and revocation at scale.

-Istio supports services running on both Kubernetes pods and on-prem machines.
+Istio supports services running on both Kubernetes pods and on-premises machines.
-Currently we use different certificate key provisioning mechanisms for each scenario, which will be unified in a post-1.0 release.
+Currently we use different certificate key provisioning mechanisms for each scenario.

 ### Kubernetes scenario

-1. Citadel watches the Kubernetes apiserver, creates a SPIFFE certificate/key pair for each of the existing and new service accounts, and sends them to the apiserver.
-The certificate/key pairs are stored as [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+1. Citadel watches the Kubernetes `apiserver`, creates a SPIFFE certificate and key pair for each of the existing and new service accounts, and sends them to the `apiserver`.
+Citadel stores the certificate and key pairs as [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-1. When a pod is created, Kubernetes mounts the certificate/key pair to the pod according to its service account via [Kubernetes secret volume](https://kubernetes.io/docs/concepts/storage/volumes/#secret).
+1. When you create a pod, Kubernetes mounts the certificate and key pair to the pod according to its service account via [Kubernetes secret volume](https://kubernetes.io/docs/concepts/storage/volumes/#secret).

 1. Citadel watches the lifetime of each certificate, and automatically rotates the certificates by rewriting the Kubernetes secrets.

-1. Pilot generates the [secure naming](/docs/concepts/security/#secure-naming) information, which defines what service account(s) can run a certain service, and passes it to sidecar Envoy.
+1. Pilot generates the [secure naming](/docs/concepts/security/#secure-naming) information, which defines what service account or accounts can run a certain service.
+   Pilot then passes the secure naming information to the sidecar Envoy.

-### On-prem machines scenario
+### on-premises machines scenario

 1. Citadel creates a gRPC service to take CSR requests.